 Step 4: (optional) Additional features for your Story

 - Use the Photoset section to add a photoset to the top of your page.

-- Add a Social Media Thumbnail image to help highlight your story when it's shared in Facebook or Twitter.
+- Add a Social Media Thumbnail image to help highlight your story when it's shared on social media platforms.

 - Add Related Links or other features to the right column to direct readers to other items of interest.

 - Embed a YouTube video within the content area, or create a YouTube widget to place in the right-hand column.